-Nicolas Blarel is an assistant professor of International Relations at the Institute of Political Science.
-He studies foreign policy issues, with a focus on security issues in South Asia.
+Nicolas Blarel is Associate Professor of International Relations at the Institute of Political Science.

 No relevant ancillary activities